Portal2Nowhere/AspectWiki/Aspects/Heart.md

 2. the place within a person where emotions are considered to come from
 3. the central or most important part
 4. courage, determination
+5. the organ in your chest that sends the blood around your body

 IDIOMS
 [^1]take/ lose heart